dawson-org/dawson-cli/docs/FUNCTION-SIGNATURE.md

     // expectedResponseContentType: the content-type that is expected to be returned
     //  by the function.
 This is used internally to wrap the returned value
     //  for the API Gateway Method Response.
-    "expectedResponseContentType": "the value from fn.responseContentType property" },
+    "expectedResponseContentType": "the value from myfunction.api.responseContentType property" },
   "stageVariables" : {
     // this will include all CloudFormation Template Outputs, as listed